E-mail Tom: firstname.lastname@example.org

 was later reported missing.
 As you probably know, he was found dead just seven days later.

 My name is Tom Grant.
-I'm a California state licensed private investigator and former
+I am a retired private investigator and

 after he left a drug rehab center in Marina Del Rey, California.
 Ms. Love stayed in

 Los Angeles while I flew to Seattle to search for Cobain with his best friend Dylan

 Carlson.
 In fact, Carlson and I had been in the Cobain residence the night before

 Kurt's body was discovered in the room above the garage.

 The police immediately concluded "suicide."
 I wasn't so sure.
 Neither was Rosemary